Kodak to sell retail print, document imaging businesses

 The businesses to be sold are Kodak's personalized imaging business, which includes most consumer products and retail printing kiosks, and its document imaging business, which makes scanners for enterprise customers.

 Perez declined to comment on the progress of the patent sale.
-The Wall Street Journal reported earlier this month that initial bids, including from Apple Inc (AAPL.O) and Google Inc (GOOG.O), came in lower than expected.
+The Wall Street Journal reported earlier this month that initial bids, including from Apple Inc and Google Inc, came in lower than expected.

 The auction began on August 8 and had been scheduled to wrap up by August 13, but Kodak extended the deadline as talks continued without a buyer.